stabilaprotocol/wallet-cli/README.md

 Assuming cd 1STB（1_000_000 Unit), 3 days, bandwidth obtained = 1 * 1_000_000 * 3 = 3_000_000.

-All contracts consume bandwidth, including transferring, transferring of assets, voting, freezing, etc.
+All contracts consume bandwidth, including transferring, transferring of assets, voting, CDing, etc.
 Querying does not consume bandwidth.
 Each contract needs to consume **100_000 bandwidth**.

 If a contract exceeds a certain time (**10s**), this operation does not consume bandwidth.

-When the unfreezing operation occurs, the bandwidth is not cleared.
+When the UNCDing operation occurs, the bandwidth is not cleared.
 The next time the cd is performed, the newly added bandwidth is accumulated.

 ## How to withdraw balance